 In 1996, after 2 years traveling the country as a technology consultant, I moved to Silicon Valley.
 A few companies into it and a home, a wonderful wife, 2 kids and 8 years later, I get a phone call from my mom in the beauty shop, "Rip (his name) is selling the farm!".
 At 32, I got to buy that farm I dreamed of owning as a kid.

 Since I've returned, I've received Masters Degrees from UC Berkeley and Columbia University and started 5 new businesses.
 The most popular is our furniture and home decor store in Jarrettsville and Columbia, Belle Patri.
-It was founded by my wife Jen 11 years ago and I've supported her every step of the way.
-Our kids are now 15 & 16; driving, planning for college and becoming capable and respectful young adults.
+It was founded by my wife Jen 13 years ago and I've supported her every step of the way.
+Our kids are now 17 & 18; attending high school and college and becoming capable and respectful young adults.

-For the last several years, I've engaged my energy as a track coach at North Harford High School qualifying several unexpected athletes for state championship competitions and for the last 12 years served as Chairmain of a well respected rec and travel soccer program with close ties to the county, local rec councils and regional leagues that has been enjoyed and appreciated by thousands of families.
+For the last several years, I've engaged my energy as a track coach at North Harford High School qualifying several unexpected athletes for state championship competitions and for the last 14 years served as Chairmain of well respected rec and travel soccer programs with close ties to the county, local rec councils and regional leagues that has been enjoyed and appreciated by thousands of families.

 It's a sensible person with a fiscal stance that says enough is enough with deficit spending.
 Some of you may remember back in the 90's there was a fairly well publicized group of congressmen called the "Blue Dog Democrats".
 They were primarily from rural districts in the South but they've served as an important voting block on issues relating to fiscal spending.
 Well they still exist as a group of 18 members and I look to quickly join their ranks.Hot